 32 "2.
-Proposed Action and Alternatives 2.1.4 Power Plant Features The PSEGS would use solar tower power technology to generate electricity.
-With this technology, arrays of heliostats collect heat energy from the sun and refocus the radiation on a centrally located power tower receiver, or Solar Receiver Steam Generator (SRSG).
+Proposed Action and Alternatives 2.1.4 Power Plant Features The Palen Solar Electric Generating System would use solar tower power technology to generate electricity.
+With solar tower power technology, arrays of heliostats collect heat energy from the sun and refocus the radiation on a centrally located power tower receiver, or Solar Receiver Steam Generator (SRSG).
 Photographs of existing power tower receivers are presented in Appendix A (see figure 4.18-2).
-Energy from the heliostats heats water in the SRSG into superheated steam.
-The steam then is routed into a steam turbine generator (STG), where the energy in the steam is converted into electricity.
-After passing through the steam turbine, the exhaust steam is directed to an air cooled condenser.
-Solar Fields The main components of the PSEGS are the two proposed solar fields.
+Energy from the heliostats heats water in the Solar Receiver Steam Generator into superheated steam.
+The superheated steam then is routed into a steam turbine generator (STG), where the energy in the superheated steam is converted into electricity.
+After passing through the steam turbine, the exhaust steam is directed to an air-cooled condenser.
+The main components of the Palen Solar Electric Generating System are the two proposed solar fields.
 Each solar field would contain heliostats that would surround the power block and power tower.
 The total acreage for the solar field for Unit 1 would be approximately 1,643 acres and for Unit 2 would be approximately 1,883 acres.
 Both areas would be irregularly shaped.
-Preliminary plans for the PSEGS solar fields are shown in Figure 2-3.
+Preliminary plans for the Palen Solar Electric Generating System solar fields are shown in Figure 2-3.
 The two power plants each would have a solar field consisting of heliostats mounted on pylons inserted into the ground surface using pre-augering and vibratory techniques.
-The ground surface within the solar field would not be graded or disturbed except to construct the ""spoke"" roads from the power block to the outer edge of the solar field.
+The ground surface within the solar field would not be graded or disturbed except to construct the "spoke" roads from the power block to the outer edge of the solar field.
 Ring roads would be utilized in the heliostat field to install the heliostat mounting pylons.
 These roads would not be bladed or graded, but instead would be cleared and grubbed only.
-Heliostat installation would maintain natural land contours to ensure that the PSEGS does not significantly affect surface drainage patterns or storm runoff.
+Heliostat installation would maintain natural land contours to ensure that the Palen Solar Electric Generating System (PSEGS) does not significantly affect surface drainage patterns or storm runoff.
 Vegetation in the solar field would be mowed to a height of 12 to 18 inches and be subject to invasive plant and weed management measures.
 No heliostat would be built closer than 260 feet from the solar power tower location.
 The arrangement of the heliostats within the solar field is designed for maximum efficiency.
 The area immediately adjacent to the tower would contain the power block and is designated as a 'heliostat' free zone.
 Heliostats located closest to the tower and just outside the heliostat free zone would be more densely-packed than the mirrors located farther from the tower to maximize collection of solar energy.
 In this zone, there would be no concentric roads separating the heliostats for vehicular access; mirror washing in this zone would be performed by a small mirror washing machine.
 Each of the heliostat assemblies is composed of two mirrors, each approximately 12 feet high by 8.5 feet wide, with a total reflecting surface of 204.7 square feet.
 Each heliostat assembly would be mounted on a single pylon, along with a computer-programmed aiming control system to direct the motion of the heliostat to track the movement of the sun.
 Communication between the heliostats and the operations center would be done via surface-mounted anchored cable or wireless remote system.
 The final layout would be completed during detailed design, but is expected to consist of up to 85,000 heliostats in each solar field.
-Palen Solar Electric Generating System Draft SEIS 2-5 July 2013"